About the LibraryLearn more about our vision, mission and history, meet our staff and see our policies.

-We will help you find the information and tools you need to create your best work.
+We'll help you find the information and tools you need to create your best work.

 As a collaborative leader on campus, we will play an integral role in developing critically engaged information creators and consumers among SAIT students, faculty, and staff.

 The Reg Erhardt Library facilitates excellence in teaching, research, and learning through the provision of authoritative information resources and community-driven programs.
-By providing equitable access to print and digital collections, innovative technology, and learner-focused spaces, the Library creates an inclusive environment which supports creative inquiry at SAIT.
+By providing equitable access to print and digital collections, innovative technology, and learner-focused spaces, the Library creates an inclusive environment that supports creative inquiry at SAIT.

 History of the Library

 The history of the Reg Erhardt Library, like that of the institute it has served for close to a century, can be traced back to the origins of SAIT and the start of the twentieth century.
 Opened October 16th, 1916, the Provincial Institute of Technology and Art (as SAIT was known at the time) was initially housed in the rooms of the Colonel Walker School, which had been extensively renovated to provide the institute with both suitable classrooms for instruction, as well as a small library on the upper level.